1000+

 Many restaurant owners who have a non-commerce educational background often put them in turmoil whether they require a bookkeeper or an accountant.
 The main objective of this article is to offer an insight regarding the difference between restaurant accountants and restaurant bookkeepers.

-1. A Bookkeeper only records the financial transactions of a business venture in an organized manner, whereas an accountant makes a proper record of the financial affairs of an organization for a certain period.
+To simply put across, a bookkeeper only records the financial transactions of a business venture in an organized manner.
+On the other hand, an accountant makes a proper record of the financial affairs of an organization for a certain period.

 So it can be concluded that restaurant bookkeeping is an initial step in the accounting procedure.
 If all the business transactions are recorded properly then there is a good chance of the later accounting processes being followed in the right manner.

-Cogneesol has emerged as a leading provider of outsourced restaurant accounting services in the last eight years.
-To know more, contact us at [email protected] or call us at +1 646-688-2821.
+Cogneesol has emerged as a leading provider of outsourced restaurant accounting services since 2008.
+To know more, contact us at [email protected] or call us at +1 833-313-3143.